 Based on the PowerPC 603 CPU and running a stripped-down CD-ROM-based version of Mac OS, the resulting games machine is called the Pippin.
 Unfortunately, it’s a sales disaster.

-It shoulda been a contender
+The Pippin shoulda been a contender

-In the end, only 42,000 models out of the 100,000 ever built got sold, and the project was cancelled in 1997.
+In the end, Apple sold only 42,000 Pippins out of the 100,000 built.
+The project was canceled in 1997.

 Do you remember the Pippin?
 Leave your comments below.